cfjedimaster/brackets-jshint/README.md

 Issues/Updates
 =====
+[10/18/2013] Oddly, JSHint isn't giving me a type anymore, *and*, in the array it returned for a file, one entry was null.
+I don't get it - but i handle it.

 [10/8/2013] Small mod to fix a loading issue with linting (temp)

 [10/8/2013] Off by one error w/ line #.